wwzll123/EiRA/README.md

 - 1.Download the source code in this repository.
 - 2.Download the weights of EiRA at [https://huggingface.co/zengwenwu/EiRA](https://huggingface.co/zengwenwu/EiRA/tree/main), and make sure they locate in the same folder.

-# Protein Generate like ESM3
+# Protein Generation like ESM3

 EiRA inherits the flexible multi-modal editing feature of ESM3 and supports the free combination of multiple tracks of prompts.